Ortlieb Atrack 25 Review

 The burly fabric, external frame, and single-walled design make this pack relatively simple, durable, and likely easy to repair.
 While our bushwhacking and scrambling hardly scratched the tough material, its stiffness likely makes it vulnerable to punctures and abrasion in tough environments like narrow, sandstone slot canyons.
 If you depend on this pack's waterproofing, it wouldn't be a bad idea to carry a roll of repair tape.

-The stretchy mesh on this pack is likely not going to be as durable as thicker mesh found on packs like the REI Traverse 35 or Osprey Stratos 34, but held up fine during our testing.
+The stretchy mesh on this pack is not the burliest, but held up fine during our testing.
 Other than those, the TIZIP zipper is the only potential weak point on this pack.
 It's unlikely to be damaged by abrasion or impacts, but if you get it excessively dirty, it can fail to seal.
 Be sure to read the owner's manual and regularly grease the zipper to maintain its function.
 That said, we went a whole summer of hard use on this pack without greasing the zipper and experienced no negative results.